rosemccollum/PythonAnalysis/README.md

 Creates a coherence heatmap for a range of frequencies for pre-stim and post-stim, which a subuplot showing delta coherence vs. frequency heatplot.

 ### 4x4_heatmap_coh.py
-Creates a coherence heatmap for 4-12 Hz frequency band between BLA and IL channel combinations
+Creates a coherence heatmap for 4-12 Hz frequency band between BLA and IL channel combinations.

 ### prepwr_vs_deltapwr_scatter.py
 Creates a scatterplot graphing pre-stim power vs. delta power.